HelloWorld7-beep/HelloWorld7-beep.github.io/_pages/cv.md

 **Women in Computer Science and Engineering (WiCSE)**
 _September 2023 – December 2023_
 - Mentored a CS underclassman, providing technical and professional guidance.

----

-## Service and Leadership
-* Currently active member of multiple collaborative research teams across UF and Purdue.
-* Contributor to open-source scientific computing and bioinformatics automation projects.